- Sexual Maturity

 - Pro-Life VS Pro-Choice

 - Honest Open Communication With Some Breathing Room

 - Cheating is breaking the rules of a relationship

 I will at times, make generalizations about people who behave a certain way, but it doesn’t apply to 100% of all people on the planet specific to that generalization.
-It only applies to the people that fit that generalization and event then, it primarily applies to the people I’ve communicated with as a collective.
-For example, I could say, “Feminists often times try to diminish the words of anyone that counter their generalizations about men being a certain way.”
-In this scenario, it seems like I am speaking about all feminists, but I am actually speaking about the feminists I have encountered, that behave that way.
-So if you’re a feminist and you don’t make vast generalizations about men, then clearly, this doesn’t apply to you.
-Just as if I said, “Americans are some of the dumbest people I know.”
-If you’re offended and feel you need to tell me you have ten degrees in sciences, can speak twenty languages fluently, and make more money than all thirty generations of my family combined, great!
-Then clearly, my generalization didn’t apply to you.
-So why are you so angry at me? 😉
+It only applies to the people that fit that generalization and even then, it primarily applies to the people I’ve communicated with as a collective.
+For example, I could say, “Turtles often times try to be obnoxious halfwits that try to diminish the words of anyone that counter their generalizations about Frogs being a certain way.”
+In this scenario, it seems like I am speaking about all Turtles, but I am actually pointing out of all of the Turtles I’ve communicated with, the majority of them behave that way.
+So if you’re a Turtle and you don’t make vast generalizations about Frogs, then clearly, this doesn’t apply to you.
+You know the Turtles that pounce on Frogs who say “but not all frogs”?
+Exactly.
+Don’t say “but not all turtles”. 😉

 3. Pro-Life VS Pro-Choice